This is a detailed guide to getting free media coverage for your blog or business.

-Step 1: List off 5-15 competitors.
-These don’t have to be direct competition — just people that are in the same world as you.
-E.g., If you sell front-pocket wallets, you can find other companies that sell modern men’s accessories.
+- Make a list of 5+ competitors in your industry.
+The names on your list don’t have to be direct competition, just people that operate in the same world as you.
+Example: if you sell front-pocket wallets, you can find other companies that sell modern accessories for men.

-Drafting Tip #1: “Doesn’t matter who’s first.
-The trick is to find someone who was already covered, and draft behind them.”
-When we see a competitor featured in the media, it’s natural to think, “the opportunity is gone.
-They’ve already reported about X. I’m too late.”
-But this is actually just a mental barrier to getting started.
+One tip to keep in mind with the Drafting Technique is that it’s not about who was first, the method exists to find someone who was already covered.
+When you see a competitor featured in the media, it’s natural to think, “the opportunity is gone.
+The media already reported about XYZ.
+I’m too late.”
+But this framing is actually just a mental barrier to getting started.
 Instead, think about how you can add a unique perspective to the conversation.

-Drafting Tip #2: “With Drafting, you don’t have to write about what’s hot right now.
-Instead, you write about what reporters or bloggers have a history of writing about.”
-Drafting successfully doesn’t require you to be talking about the story of the day.
-Seek out reporters/bloggers that write about your niche.
+Another tip, with Drafting, you don’t have to pitch what is hot or mainstream right now.
+Instead, you can pitch about what reporters or bloggers have a history of writing about.
+Seek out people that write about your niche.
 If you are a tech startup, find writers that cover that.
 If you are a relationship expert, there are countless columns in newspapers and magazines.

-Here’s a tip that I always keep in mind when emailing someone new: KEEP IT SHORT — assume that people are good intentioned but lazy.
+Here’s a tip that I always keep in mind when emailing someone new: KEEP IT SHORT, and assume that the reader has good intentions but is lazy.